jzombie/py-enum-with-dict/README.md

 ### Mapping Enum Members with `map`

-Map enum members to values based on the provided dictionary.
-This map is validated to ensure that all of the enum keys are used and there are no extra.
+Map enum members to values using the provided dictionary.

-Note: At this time, the value types are not validated, just the key exists.
+This mapping operation does not alter the values within the Enum itself; instead, it generates a new dictionary with the same keys and updated values.

+Internally, validate_mapping_keys is invoked to confirm that the keys align with the Enum members, but the value types remain arbitrary.

 ```python
 # Define the key mapping